About us

 In my spare time...

-When I'm not conducting inclusive library science, I enjoy spending time with my husband and two children (now young adults who inspire me daily).
-I am also a foodie wannabe who cannot cook, a quasi Pinterest addict, and a closet travel planner with an insane amount of wanderlust.
+When I'm not conducting inclusive library science, I enjoy spending time with my husband, two cats, and my now grown children, who inspire me daily.
+I am also a foodie wannabe who cannot cook, an outdoor enthusiast, and a closet travel planner with a wild amount of wanderlust.

 closeup of white man's smiling face, wearing glasses and collared shirt